Auroribus/HomeAutomation/doc/Analyze/Functionaliteit.md

    3. Add LoRaWAN to doorbell
    4. LoRaWAN for pi
    5. Connect doorbell to pi
-   6. Log doorbell on pi when rang
+   6. Make database on pi
-   7. Send message from pi to phone
+   7. Log doorbell on pi when rang in database
-   8.
+   8. connect pi to phone with MQTT
-   9.
+   9. Send message from pi to phone through MQTT
-   10.
+   10. Show logs on phone

 #### 4. As a user I want to be able to have a responsive text to speech system and respons on actions.
    1. SSH to pi